BPrakhar30/End-to-End_AI-Generated_Podcast/README.md

 # End-to-End AI Generated Podcast

 This repository contains the codebase for creating AI-generated news podcasts, available at [DreamPodcasts](https://dreampodcasts.com/).
 The project explores the possibilities of content creation using Large Language Models (LLMs), extending their capabilities beyond typical output limits.
-This baseline code is versatile and can be adapted to produce various categories of podcasts, such as horror, daily news, children's content, travel explorations, and more.
+This baseline code can be adapted to produce various categories of podcasts, such as horror, daily news, children's content, travel explorations, and more.

 ## Features